 Mental Health Policy Platform

-At Inseparable, we envision a world where everyone gets the mental health and substance use disorder care they need, when they need it.
-To achieve this, we’ve identified 24 high-impact policies, consistent with A Unified Vision for Mental Health and Substance Use Care, to spark conversation among elected officials and candidates and equip them with solutions that support the mental health of Americans.
+Good mental health care should be easy to get and easy to afford.
+At Inseparable, we envision a world where everyone gets the mental health and substance use care they need, when they need it.
+To achieve this, we’ve identified 25 high-impact policies to spark conversation among state policymakers and candidates and equip them with solutions that support the mental health of Americans.

 Practical Policies to Advance Mental Health

-Everyone with a mental health or substance use condition should be able to get the quality care they need.
+Everyone should be able to get the quality care they need, without breaking the bank.

 1. Cover all medically necessary treatment, including crisis services